-- (a) define the procedures and processes for the regulation of exploration and mining operations generally, including acquisition of the titles to engage in such operations; - (b) prescribe measures that will protect and ensure the safety of workers engaged in mining operations, the general public and mining environment; - (c) prescribe forms to be used for the purpose of applying the Regulations to any matter covered by it; - (d) regulate the processes and procedures for enforcement and compliance with the provisions of the Act.
+(a) define the procedures and processes for the regulation of exploration and mining operations generally, including acquisition of the titles to engage in such operations;

-4. Areas in Respect of which Mineral Titles may be granted by Competitive Bidding
+(b) prescribe measures that will protect and ensure the safety of workers engaged in mining operations, the general public and mining environment;

+(c) prescribe forms to be used for the purpose of applying the Regulations to any matter covered by it;

+(d) regulate the processes and procedures for enforcement and compliance with the provisions of the Act.

-- (1) The Minister shall in the exercise of his power under Section 9 of the Act create a committee to advise him, on the determination of areas in respect of which mineral titles may be granted by competitive bidding. - (2) Notwithstanding the provisions of subsection (1) of this section, the areas in respect of which mineral titles may be granted by competitive bidding shall include: - (a) areas free of any valid existing mineral titles;
+General Provisions.
+4.-(1) The Minister shall in the exercise of his power under Section 9 of the Act create a committee to advise him, on the determination of areas in respect of which mineral titles may be granted by competitive bidding.

+(2) Notwithstanding the provisions of subsection (1) of this section, the areas in respect of which mineral titles may be granted by competitive bidding shall include:

+(a) areas free of any valid existing mineral titles ;

-- (b) areas in which minerals classified by the Act as "security" minerals have been found and those areas the Minister may declare as security minerals from time to time; - (c) areas which the committee for any other reason deems fit to so recommend to the Minister;
+(b) areas in which minerals classified by the Act as "security" minerals have been found and those areas the Minister may declare as security minerals from time to time;

+(c) areas which the committee for any other reason deems fit to so recommend to the Minister.